 The Peer review process answers the following questions:

 Are research design and methodology appropriate?

-Is this research significant and the findings important?
+Is this research significant and are the findings important?

 Is the research original and new?

 Does the paper properly cite the previous work done by others?

 Should this work be published, improved, or rejected?

 Who is an expert?

 Experts are recognized authorities on a topic.
 You can identify someone’s authority by their education, credentials, and affiliation.